godaddy/gasket/packages/create-gasket-app/README.md

 #### Test Suites

-Code that is well-test and conforming to familiar styles helps the collaboration process within teams and across organizations.
+Code that is well-tested and conforms to familiar styles helps the collaboration process within teams and across organizations.
 Gasket apps come with some tooling options and configurations to assist in this important area.